 What is a Site Investigation?

-A Site Investigation is an intrusive investigation to assess ground conditions and general pattern of the strata beneath a site for Geotechnical and Environmental purposes.
-All Site Investigations should be carried out accordance with the UK Specification for Ground Investigation (Second Edition), British Standard Code of Practice BS5930 and British and European Standard BS EN 1997-2 (EC7).
+A Site Investigation is an intrusive investigation aimed at assessing the ground conditions and the general pattern of strata beneath a site for Geotechnical and Environmental purposes.
+All Site Investigations should be carried out accordance with the UK Specification for Ground Investigation, British Standard Code of Practice BS5930 and British and European Standard BS EN 1997-2 (EC7).

 The aim of a Site Investigation is to satisfy our Clients’ requirements along with, where necessary, the various regulatory requirements of Planning Departments, Environmental Health Departments, Building Control Departments, the Environment Agency and property transactions.